Skip to Content

 Gratuity Cost (Suite)

-Royal Caribbean$14.50$17.50
+Royal Caribbean$18$20.50

-Princess Cruises$14.50$15.50
+Princess Cruises$16$18

-Celebrity Cruises$15.50$19.00
+Celebrity Cruises$18$23

-Holland America$14.50$16
+Holland America$16$17.50

-Norwegian Cruise Line$14.99$17.99
+Norwegian Cruise Line$20$25

-Cruise Line Gratuity Price Guide
+Cruise Line Gratuity Price Guide 2023

-Not all cruise lines charge an auto-gratuity and many are moving towards including this in the cruise price.
 This move to include gratuities in the cruise price is particularly popular in Europe, where cruisers are less accustomed to tipping.

-If you’re looking for a cruise where gratuities are already included, check out this post: Which Cruise Lines Include Gratuities?
-(Cruise Line Guide)
+If you’re looking for a cruise where gratuities are already included, check out this post:

-Why Do Cruise Lines Charge the Auto-gratuity?
+Why Do Cruise Lines Charge the Auto-Gratuities?

-Auto-gratuities are a way of sharing gratuities among all crew members that don’t have front-facing roles, such as laundry attendants or bussers.
-This way, the gratuity is being divvied out to all of these workers.
+This way, the gratuity is being shared out to all of these workers.
 In a traditional tipping system, these crew members are often missed.

 Around 25% of the automatic gratuities go to the housekeeping teams.

-There are some cruise line jobs that do not receive anything from the auto-gratuity charges.
-If this is the case, cruise lines encourage guests to provide additional gratuities to these crew personnel, such as butlers or concierge.
+When this is the case, cruise lines encourage guests to provide additional gratuities to these crew personnel – such as Butlers or Concierge staff.

-To learn more about cruise gratuities including how you can remove them, but why I’d recommend you don’t, check out this post:
+To learn more about cruise gratuities including how you can remove them (but why I’d recommend you don’t) check out this post: